poladinesh/MLOpsDemo/Container-Demo.md

 >[!Important]
 Please look at docs here [Multiplatform build](https://docs.docker.com/build/building/multi-platform/#build-multi-platform-images) if you are building on ARM-Based Laptops/Machines

->[!note] : Exit code 255 - architecture mismatch:
-    If the Docker image is built for a different architecture than the ECS cluster's underlying instances (e.g., x86_64 image on an ARM64 instance), it can lead to an "exec format error" and a 255 exit code.

 7. Tag & Push the Container Image with Container Registry Name (here, we use docker hub)

         docker image tag mlops-demo:v2 poladinesh/mlops-demo:v2